SEO migration checklist: 32 steps to migration success

 What are the risks associated with site migrations?

-Site migrations gone wrong can be disastrous for businesses as they result in a loss of visibility, traffic, and ultimately, leads / sales.
+Site migrations gone wrong can be disastrous for businesses – they can result in a loss of visibility, traffic, and ultimately, leads/sales.
 The severity of that loss will depend on how much has changed and what new issues the new version of your site is contending with.

 To mitigate these risks it’s important to properly plan your migration and respect the magnitude of the task.
-Even small changes to a website can, when not properly planned for, cause dramatic effects on traffic.
+Even small changes to a website can, when not properly planned for, cause dramatic impacts on traffic and other key metrics.

 How much does it cost to migrate a site?